openeuler-mirror/isula-build/README.md

 sudo yum install -y isula-build
 ```

-**NOTE**: Please make sure the "update" part of your yum configuration is enabled.
-You can download the source of yum from [openEuler repo list](https://repo.openeuler.org/) and install it.
+**NOTE**: Please make sure the "update" part of user's yum configuration is enabled.
+User can download the source of yum from [openEuler repo list](https://repo.openeuler.org/) and install it.

 ##### With `rpm`

-You can download the RPM package of isula-build and intall it.
+User can download the RPM package of isula-build and intall it.

 ```sh
 sudo rpm -ivh isula-build-*.rpm